jamiehenzy/Genome-analysis_UNIX_HPC/README.md

 + Assignments are complete

-Upon successful completion of this module, you'll be able to add to the skills section of your resumé: "Basic UNIX/Linux command-line proficiency"!
+Upon successful completion of this module, you'll be able to add to the skills section of your resumé: "Basic UNIX/Linux command-line proficiency."